 Cross border bus and rail transport services will continue.
-The Government of Ireland is working to ensure continuity of these services.
+The Government is working to minimise any disruption to ensure continuity of these services.
 Further information will be provided as it becomes available.

-Immigration requirements, as appropriate, will continue to apply to non-EU and non-British citizens.
+Immigration requirements, as appropriate, will continue to apply to non-Irish and non-British citizens.

 After Brexit, there may be longer customs checks at airports and ports when travelling between Ireland and Britain.
 Further information will be provided as it becomes available.
 Please see travelling and visiting for further information on travelling and related matters.

 Driving in the South on a British or Northern Ireland-issued licence: Visitors with a UK (including Northern Ireland) licence will not be affected and you will continue to be able to drive in Ireland while visiting, using your existing valid driving licence, in all Brexit scenarios.